 If you’re down by the City’s waterfront be sure to see the HMCS Sackville, Canada’s oldest fighting warship.
 It dates back to World War II.
 For a nominal fee you can go aboard.

-Discover more about the history of the Canadian Navy at the Maritime Command Museum.
+Discover more about the history of the Naval Museum of Halifax.
 Admission is complimentary.

 Here you’ll find more than 30 rooms of exhibits–lots of cool stuff here–including many artifacts from HMCS Niobe, the first flag ship of the Royal Canadian Navy.
 On the grounds of the museum are a variety of weapons and equipment from the Canadian Navy.

 And take advantage of the free guided tour at Province House.
 This national historic site is the oldest seat of government in Canada—the Nova Scotia legislature has met here since 1819.

 If you want to get out on the water, the Halifax Ferry is just the plan.